 At these two cable giants, those payouts have room to grow.
 Both firms spend less than 40% of their cash on dividends, far less than the 69% that competitor Cablevision CABLEVISION SYSTEMS CORP.
 CVC 0.16% spends.

 Own in-demand networks

 To cash in on the majority of Americans who still watch TV, favor broadcasters with must-have content.

-As the owner of the most popular cable channel, ESPN, Disney THE WALT DISNEY CO.
-DIS 1.1252% has pricing clout with the satellite and cable companies that air the sports network.
+As the owner of the most popular cable channel, ESPN, Disney WALT DISNEY COMPANY DIS -0.06% has pricing clout with the satellite and cable companies that air the sports network.
 Through 2017, price hikes for ESPN and other Disney channels could boost that fee revenue by 7.6% a year, reports Credit Suisse.
 Another edge: Two-thirds of Disney’s TV revenue comes from fees, not often-unpredictable ad sales.

 Traditional broadcast networks are thought of as the industry laggards: too dependent on ads, audiences shrinking.

 CBS CBS CORP.
 CBS 0% , a true pure play, is off 13% since the start of a disappointing fall TV season.
 But therein lies an opportunity.
 CBS leads its peers in potential syndication deals and has nine of the top 20 shows.

 “The value of broadcast is enormous,” says David Bank, equity research analyst at RBC Capital Markets.
 CBS is cashing in on that value as broadcasters are collecting more in cable and satellite fees.
 In 2011, CBS earned 33 cents a subscriber per month.
 Analysts expect that figure to top $1 in five years.